fpvandoorn/Dagstuhl-tables/README.md

 * Therefore, we need `(5,5)` at least once.
 WLOG day 1 is distributed `01234 56789`.
 * From now on `(5,5)` has at most 12 new conns, `(4,4,2)` has at most 9 new conns and `(4,3,3)` has at most 8 new conns.
 * This means we cannot get 45 connections, therefore we have no valid solution in 3 days.

-#### `T(13,5) ≥ 5`
-* This solution was found part by hand, part by computer brute-force.
-* Suppose there is a valid solution in 4 days.
-* `(5,5,3)` or `(5,4,4)` has to occur at least once.
-* If `(5,5,3)` never occurs, then from day 2 on at most 18 connections are possible.
-Contradiction.
-* So day 1 is `(5,5,3)` (23 connections).
-* From then on, at most 19 connections are possible, which has to occur at least once, so day 2 is (5,5,3) with 8+8+3 new connections.
-This can be done in 1 way (up to renaming participants)
-* Then there are 8 ways for day 3 to have 18 connections (and more is impossible), possibly counting things twice.
-We found this number by brute force.
-* For none of those 8 ways, there is a valid 4th day.

 #### `T(13,6) ≥ 4`
 * This is a special case of `f`.